Entropy Inequalities for Sums in Prime Cyclic Groups: Preliminaries

 \end{defn}

 Clearly, if $f$ is $\triangle$-regular, then $f^*$ is completely symmetric and unimodal.
-Hence $f$ contains pairs of the same values, except for the largest value that must be taken an odd number of times.
-This implies $\left| \text{supp}\left( f \right) \right|$ is odd when it is finite.
+Hence $f$ contains pairs of the same values, except for the largest value that must be taken an odd number of times, or $f$ is a zero function.
 We remark that the definition of $\triangle$-regular is consistent with the $*$-symmetrically decreasing definitions of Hardy, Littlewood, P\'olya \cite{HLP88:book} and the balanced function definition of Lev \cite{Lev01}.
 For our purposes, we find it useful to define an additional notion of regularity.